rveen/gserver/README.md

 The first one goes to a static file handler that translates that path to /_user/file/:user/*filepath.
 This handler doesn't create or need a session.

-The second handles the document root with its possible parameter substitution mechanism explained above.
-Any path that has not the form /token/file/* goest to this second route.
+The second goes to a handler that uses the parameter substitution mechanism explained above, creates sessions, processes file uploads and templates.

+Any path that has not the form /token/file/* goes to this second route.

 ## File upload